 - Meal prep with my oven baked egg recipe and refrigerate or freeze for meal prep

 Think of this recipe as a roadmap – take your favorite route own to suit your tastes!

 There are many possibilities to change up these breakfast bowls!
 You can use ham, turkey sausage or bacon, mozzarella or pepper jack cheese.

 Want a southwestern flair?
-Try adding some salsa and diced avocado just before serving.
+Try adding some pico de gallo and diced avocado just before serving.
 Ooooh, and you could add tortillas!